EMMA Help Topics

 Downloading an Internet Archive item

-Downloading a Bookshare item
+Downloading a University of Michigan Press item

 Downloading an EMMA item

-Items that are "native" to the EMMA repository (that is, items that have been uploaded by EMMA users and/or are otherwise not to be found in any of the other member repositories) come in two flavors (at least initially):
+Items that are "native" to the EMMA repository (that is, items that have been uploaded by EMMA users and/or are otherwise not to be found in any of the other partner repositories) are delivered directly from the EMMA repository to the signed-in user.

 Uploading to EMMA